KeremAR/proxmox-k3s/README.md

 ---

-## Step 6: Nextcloud Instance Install with MySQL and Persistent Storage
+## Step 6: Nextcloud Install with MySQL and Persistent Storage

 0. **Delete Current Nextcloud Deployment**: Remove any existing Nextcloud deployment.
 Delete and recreate nextcloud namespace to prepare for new database and persistent storage.
 1. **Install MariaDB using Helm**: Create MariaDB MySQL instance with new database called nextcloud and user nextcloud